Why I went to sea to heal

 Writing this memoir has been a transformative experience.
 In future posts I will share more about what that has been like, but it has made me remember how much I love writing and storytelling.
 I’ve realised I write to better understand myself and the world, and by sharing my own writing—the ideas that drive and shape it, the joy and difficulties in putting pen to paper—I want to connect with others to better understand my place in this world and to gain a richer experience in exploring it.

-This substack will be a creative outlet for personal writing exploration.
-This is where I will post glimpses and snippets of ongoing projects (currently my memoir) but also other things including collections of poems, essays and short stories that I am working on for my own enjoyment.
+This substack is a creative outlet for personal writing exploration.
+This is where I post glimpses and snippets of ongoing projects (currently my memoir, read the prologue) but also other things including poems, nature essays and short stories that I am working on for my own enjoyment.
 As I get closer to publishing I also want to share the failures and successes along the way to getting published.

-Additionally I will probe my own writing process, how I think about and understand structure, prose, rhythm and storytelling as a whole.
+Occasionally, I also probe my own writing process: explore how I think about and understand structure, prose, rhythm and storytelling as a whole.
 I am infinitely fascinated by the subtle and constant decisions that shape and mould the stories I write, and also the stories I enjoy reading.
-To explore that I will share reflections on the quotes and narratives that have shaped me and become part of who I am; the words that fuel my imagination.
-Even in the excerpt above you can perhaps sense the resonant echoes of Herman Melville.
-The last two sentences are directly influenced by Moby Dick, one of the stories that has shaped my brain and sense of rhythm in prose and in beginning this journey.

 Alexander Gunnarsson